About President M. David Rudd

 Not only have the past six years witnessed historically low tuition increases, but it has been coupled with significant growth in summer and fall enrollments of more than 22,000.
 Given dramatic changes in higher education funding, President Rudd also initiated efforts to improve efficiency across all University divisions, including the development and implementation of a new budget model that allows for greater local control and direction and reinforces entrepreneurial creativity.

-$1 billion in economic output. $500 million in labor income.
-Nearly 10,000 jobs.
+From an operational perspective, the UofM currently contributes nearly $1.1 billion in economic activity annually, supports nearly $500 million in wages and salary payments for local workers and is directly or indirectly responsible for roughly 9,900 Memphis-area jobs.
 These are just some of the impressive statistics to come from the latest economic impact analysis conducted by Applied Analysis for the University of Memphis in 2020.
 The primary objective of the analysis was to quantify the economic contributions of the UofM to the Mid-South community as well as the State of Tennessee.

 President Rudd launched a national visibility campaign in his first year in partnership with FedEx Corp., an effort that is already garnering attention.
 More UofM academic programs are currently ranked than at any time during the University’s 108-year history.
 President Rudd has been a strong advocate for growing the University’s research and innovation mission.
 During his first year, the UofM was successful in landing a National Institute of Health Center of Excellence in mobile health technology, with 10 nationally ranked university partners.
 The Center’s first seven years have been a great success, with the University receiving its largest grant in history at $15M in year three and recently becoming a national biomedical technology resource center for mobile health with $5.9M in follow-up funding by the NIH.
 President Rudd is spearheading efforts to create an Emerging Research University Fund in Tennessee, targeting research expansion in universities across the state.